saraanbih/Task-Solution/README.md

      ```

 2. **Run the Authentication System**:
-   - Open the solution in Visual Studio or any other C# IDE.
+   - Open the solution in Visual Studio or any other C# IDE
    - Build and run the project.
-   - Follow the prompts to **register** a new user and **login** using your credentials.
+   - Follow the prompts to **register** a new user and **login** using your credentials

 3. **For the Increment/Decrement Problem**:
-   - Clone the repository containing the C# solution.
+   - Clone the repository containing the C# solution
-   - Open the program in an IDE, enter a list of operations like `++ ++ -- ++`, and get the result.
+   - Open the program in an IDE, enter a list of operations like `++ ++ -- ++`, and get the result

 4. **For SQL Query Challenge**:
-   - Run the SQL query in your SQL Server Management Studio or any SQL-compatible environment.
+   - Run the SQL query in your SQL Server Management Studio or any SQL-compatible environment
-   - Make sure you have a `products` table with the relevant fields to test the query.
+   - Make sure you have a `products` table with the relevant fields to test the query